ram-ramya/ram-ramya.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi, I'm Ramya!
-I am currently a research scientist at [ASAPP](https://www.asapp.com/blog?topic=AI+Research), working on AI/NLP for automating and augmenting customer service.
+I am currently a research scientist at [ASAPP](https://www.asapp.com/blog?topic=AI+Research).
 My research focuses on understanding conversational data and developing models that can assist and augment humans through natural language.
 I'm excited about [controlling large language models](https://arxiv.org/abs/2205.07352) and [aligning them towards user constraints](https://arxiv.org/abs/2311.08300).

 I'm interested in building a world where AI and people can seamlessly work together.
 I love to work on research problems that are grounded in impactful real-world products.